 No two mouths are created equal, and as such, no two Invisalign treatments cost exactly the same.
 The total amount you end up paying for your newly straightened smile will depend on several factors, such as the severity of your alignment issues, your age, and how much time you dedicate to consistently wearing your aligners.
 At your consultation, we’ll be able to provide you with a cost estimate based on your unique case.

 Many dental insurance plans are willing to provide at least partial coverage for orthodontic treatment, so it’s worth checking your individual policy.
 If you need help getting in touch with your insurance carrier, our team is more than happy to do so and file the claims on your behalf while maximizing your benefits.
-After all, we believe that achieving a straight smile shouldn’t break the bank!
+After all, we believe that achieving a straight smile with Invisalign in Glenpool shouldn’t break the bank!

 Invisalign in Glenpool is truly unlike any other orthodontic treatment, so it’s natural to have a few questions about it.
 During your initial consultation, we’ll be more than happy to provide all the information you’ll need about straightening your teeth with Invisalign.
 In the meantime, feel free to read through the most frequently asked questions we get about Invisalign below or give us a call today!